What Are Your Anger Triggers?

 When it’s “not fair.”

-If you feel you’re not getting what others are getting, that you are being discriminated against, you can feel angry.
+If you feel you’re not getting what others are getting and you are being discriminated against, you can feel angry.

-Example: You go out to dinner with a friend and they order more drinks and more expensive items and then want to split the bill with you.
-You get angry because he/she wants you to pay a larger share of the bill than you think you deserve.
+Example 1: You go out to dinner with a friend, and they order more drinks and more expensive items and then want to split the bill with you.
+You get angry because he/she wants you to pay a larger share of the bill than you think you should pay.
+You get angry!

 When your boundaries or expectations are violated.

-Example: A telemarketer calls you on your home phone at dinner time.
-(You expect only calls from people who know you at home.)
+Example 1: A telemarketer calls you on your home phone at dinner time.
+(You only want calls from people you know at home.)

 Example 2: You are awakened from sleep by noisy neighbors who have hired a rock bank for their all-night party.